Leon Keyserling

-Leon Hirsch Keyserling (January 11, 1908 – August 9, 1987) was an American economist and lawyer who served as chairman of the Council of Economic Advisers from 1950 to 1953.
+Leon Hirsch Keyserling (January 11, 1908 – August 9, 1987) was an American economist and lawyer who was chairman of the Council of Economic Advisers from 1950 to 1953.
 During his tenure, he advised President Harry S. Truman on the economic issues and helped draft major pieces of Fair Deal legislation.

 Early life

 Keyserling was born in 1908 in Charleston, South Carolina and grew up on Saint Helena Island.
 He earned an A.B. from Columbia University in 1928 and a Juris Doctor degree from Harvard Law School in 1931.
 He returned to Columbia as a graduate student in the Department of Economics from 1931 to 1933, where he also taught for a short time.
 While there, Keyserling studied under Rexford Tugwell, but never finished his dissertation.

-Keyserling married Mary Dublin Keyserling, also an economist.
+Keyserling's wife, Mary Dublin Keyserling, was also an economist.

 Government career

 In 1933 Keyserling became an attorney for the newly constituted Agricultural Adjustment Administration, a New Deal agency that distributed subsidies to reduce crop area.
-From 1933 to 1946 he was a consultant economist to the Senate on a variety of social, economic, industrial, and financial issues, during which time he also served as a legislative assistant to Democratic New York Senator Robert F. Wagner (1933–37) and held several positions, including general counsel, in the US Housing Authority (later, the Federal Public Housing Authority in the National Housing Agency) (1937–46).
+From 1933 to 1946 he was a consultant economist to the Senate on a variety of social, economic, industrial, and financial issues, during which time he also was a legislative assistant to Democratic New York Senator Robert F. Wagner (1933–37) and held several positions, including general counsel, in the US Housing Authority (later, the Federal Public Housing Authority in the National Housing Agency) (1937–46).
 It was during his time with Wagner that Keyserling was participating in drafting various New Deal initiatives, including the National Industrial Recovery Act, the Social Security Act, and the National Labor Relations Act.